 In 2012 she completed a two-year actor training program at The William Esper Studio, the world’s foremost studio dedicated to Meisner-based actor training, and has studied singing with the renowned Seth Riggs and, currently, Liz Caplan.

 Marissa is passionate about merging the arts and advocacy, seeing the arts as both a healing tool and a platform for positive change.
-To learn more about Marissa's advocacy work and the story behind Marissa's passion for advocacy, click here.
+To learn more about Marissa's advocacy work and the story behind her passion for it, click here.
 In addition to founding the nonprofit Healing TREE and being a national public speaker, she is a creator behind arts and advocacy projects and a published writer.
 She is a 2015/2016 ASTEP (Artists Striving To End Poverty) Fellow and participant in the 2015 Artist As Citizen Conference at Juilliard.
 She is the winner of the "Way To Go Woman Award" in the Overcoming Barriers category for Today's Woman magazine, featured in the September 2016 issue.
 Additionally, she is featured in Nancy Miller's book, One Hundred Fascinating Louisville Women, and was given a mayoral proclamation of "Marissa Ghavami Day" in her hometown.
 Marissa has two Bengal mix cat rescues, Sebastian and Viola, and is based in New York City.

 Weight: 110 lbs Eyes: Blue